Tools4everBV/HelloID-Conn-Prov-Source-HelloID-RoleModel/AzureAD/README.md

 * Specify the Redirect URI.
 You can enter any url as a redirect URI value.
 In this example we used http://localhost because it doesn't have to resolve.
 * Click the “<b>Register</b>” button to finally create your new application.

-Some key items regarding the application are the Application ID (which is the Client ID), the Directory ID (which is the Tenant ID) and Client Secret.
+Some key items regarding the application are the Application ID (which is the Client ID), the Directory ID (which is the Tenant ID) and Client Secret (the value is needed).

 ### Configuring App Permissions
 The [Microsoft Graph documentation](https://docs.microsoft.com/en-us/graph) provides details on which permission are required for each permission type.